Extended-Thunder/send-later/index.md

 then send us the resulting debug log.
 Here are the instructions for how to do that.

-1. Click on "Send Later" at the bottom of the main Thunderbird window and select "Send Later Preferences".
+1. Click the Send Later button at the top of the main Thunderbird window and then on the "Send Later Preferences" link.
 2. Change "Console log level" to "All" (or whatever other value I tell you to change it to).
 3. In the main Thunderbird window, type `Ctrl-Shift-J` to open the error console.